 This field course will provide you with a first-hand appreciation of the ecology and conservation concerns of an African savannah community, both for the wildlife and the people who live in the area.

 This course is also available to study part-time over 6 years.
 If you choose this option you'll study alongside our full-time students and the course content will be the same, but delivered at 50% of the intensity.
 As these courses are delivered primarily for full-time students you may need to attend the University on several occasions each week.
 Times are likely to vary with each new semester and will depend on the scheduling of compulsory modules and your choice of optional and elective modules.

-Details of typical modules/components for this course will be published on May 1st.
-These may change from time to time.
+The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 Learning and teaching

 You’ll have access to the very best learning resources and academic support during your studies.
-We’ve been awarded a Gold rating in the Teaching Excellence Framework (TEF, 2017), demonstrating our commitment to delivering consistently outstanding teaching, learning and outcomes for our students.
+We’ve been awarded a Gold rating in the latest Teaching Excellence Framework (TEF, 2017), demonstrating our commitment to delivering consistently outstanding teaching, learning and outcomes for our students.

 You’ll experience a wide range of teaching methods including lectures, tutorials and practicals.
 Your first and second years will focus on these three teaching methods, building your skills, understanding and knowledge in preparation for your final year research project, which will see you take on independent research and learning with the guidance of leading experts.

 Across all years, additional workshop and seminar sessions will complement your lectures and lab practicals, and you will also undertake private study.

 As a guide, a typical week in your first year will include nine to twelve hours of lectures, three to six hours of practical sessions in the laboratory, tutorials, workshop and seminar sessions, plus private study.